 • Step in and step back.
 Give your team enough structure and support to navigate uncertainty while still encouraging them to use and develop their own creative process.

 • Communicate concise updates and strategic insights to your team on a regular basis.

 3. Customer-centric leaders drive disciplined execution

 Leadership is not a one-time activity, but an ongoing effort of engagement.
-The third driver is recognizing and driving the leadership activities necessary to execute the plan.
-The distinction here is between the organization’s project plan for customer centric approaches and the leader’s prioritized activities to make sure the project plan gets executed.
-Leaders must mobilize others in following through on the plan and have the ability to create a culture of accountability to ensure that customer centricity lives at all levels in the organization.
+The third driver is recognising and driving the leadership activities necessary to execute the plan.
+The distinction here is between the organisation’s project plan for customer centric approaches and the leader’s prioritised activities to make sure the project plan gets executed.
+Leaders must mobilise others in following through on the plan and have the ability to create a culture of accountability to ensure that customer centricity lives at all levels in the organisation.

 TIPS TO EXECUTE

 • Commit to stopping or delegating one activity a week to allow yourself “space” to focus on customer centricity.
 You can’t move forward unless you let go of the past.